 Exercise is also an incredibly effective way to help you manage your weight.
-Overweight and obesity are huge risk factors of developing and worsening diabetes, so managing weight can be an excellent way to help keep things in check.
+Being overweight and obese are huge risk factors for developing and worsening diabetes, so managing weight can be an excellent way to help keep things in check.

-This is because higher bodyweight means you have a higher mass.
-There's more tissue making up your body.
+This is because a higher body weight means you have a higher mass.
+There’s more tissue making up your body.
 This tissue is more resistant to insulin, and it makes things a lot harder for you to regulate blood glucose levels.
 More exercise is a great way to help deal with this, as you burn calories when you move more.

 This is a difficult question, but it’s not without an answer.
 When you are exercising with diabetes, there are a lot more things that you need to take into account before you start.
 For starters, you need to check your blood glucose levels before you begin an exercise.
 The last thing that you need is an exercise-induced hypo.
 Always check and check again.
 Follow the advice of Mayoclinic and eat some fruit, wait 15 minutes, and check again.